-Discover the Annual Report of last year
+Discover the EIM 2021 Annual Report

-Therefore, we would like to thank our colleagues, friends, partners but also the team at EIM for the excellent work achieved in 2020.
+Therefore, we would like to thank our colleagues, friends, partners but also the team at EIM for the excellent work achieved in 2021.

 Let’s stay safely on track together.

-Gorm Frimannslund, President of EIM and CEO of BaneNOR, Norway
+Gorm Frimannslund, President of EIM and CEO of Bane NOR, Norway

 Monika Heiming, Executive Director of EIM